-Tom Brady will face many obstacles against the Chiefs
+Tom Brady will face many obstacles against Chiefs

 Tom Brady and the New England Patriots host the Kansas City Chiefs in the opening game of the 2017 NFL season.
 The last time the Patriots faced the Chiefs in an opener, Brady suffered a hit resulting in a torn ACL.

 The 2008 season remains the only one since 2003 the Patriots missed the playoffs.
-And hey, remember when the Chiefs ended the Patriots dynasty on Monday Night Football back in 2014?
+And hey, remember when the Chiefs supposedly ended the Patriots dynasty on Monday Night Football back in 2014?
 Brady went 15-of-27 with one touchdown and two interceptions in a 41-14 loss to the Chiefs in Kansas City.

-Brady turned 40 on August 3.
-The history of 40-year-old quarterbacks in the NFL is not pretty:
+Brady turned 40 on Aug.
+3. The history of 40-year-old quarterbacks in the NFL is not pretty.

 No quarterback has started 16 games in a season after turning 40.
 In fact, only 3 quarterbacks started 10 games in a season after turning 40: Warren Moon (twice), Brett Favre (twice) and Vinny Testaverde.